Wykenz/testrepo/bash_standards/guidelines/coding_guidelines.md

 Example:

 	curl_content=$(echo "${curl_content}" | grep" ${CONTENT}")

 ## Condition declaration
-Never use semicolon separated conditions.
+Use semicolon separated conditions.
 Use the following format:

 	if condition
 	then
 		echo "Do something"
 	elif condition
 	then
 		echo "Do something else"